DevSpen/d.js-BDScript-Documentation/functions/createChannel.md

 ### Breakdown
 #### Required Fields:

-`guild ID` - The guild to create this channel in.
+`guild ID` - The server to create this channel in.
+Use `$guildID` for the current server.

 `name` - The name for the channel.